z3bbster/EMM/README.md

 EMM - Easy Multiple Minecraft
 =================

-EMM helps you to manage/run multible minecraft client and server versions on your Windows 7 computer.
+EMM helps you to manage/run multible [Minecraft](http://www.minecraft.net/) client and server versions on your Windows 7/XP computer.
 Create new client or server instances on the fly which automaticly download all required files!
 All files and folders are easly located in a single custom folder on your system.
+You can use it even when minecraft is already installed!

 To get started -- checkout http://z3bbster.github.com/EMM/wiki